Soldier injured in exchange of fire with suspected militants in Rajouri

-Jammu, Jun 30 (PTI) A soldier was injured in an exchange of fire with suspected militants near the Line of Control (LoC) in Rajouri district of Jammu and Kashmir, officials said on Wednesday.
+Jammu: A soldier was injured in an exchange of fire with suspected terrorists near the Line of Control (LoC) in Rajouri district of Jammu, officials said on Wednesday.

 The incident took place during the course of a search operation in village Dadal during the intervening night of Tuesday and Wednesday, the officials said.